irfanradarma/94870/critique_by_design.md

   style="display: inline-block; margin: 0 auto; max-width: 800px">

 This graph was taken from CNN's website and is headlined "[US hits 10th billion-dollar weather disaster of the year - at a record pace](https://www.cnn.com/2020/07/12/weather/billion-dollar-weather-disasters-2020/index.html)".
 The graph was obtained from the website of the [National Centers for Environmental Information](https://www.ncei.noaa.gov/access/billions/summary-stats/US/2020) (embedded).
+The following is a narrative excerpt regarding the news context in which the graph is used: "Since 1980, the US has averaged close to seven billion-dollar weather disasters annually.
+But the last five years have seen nearly 14 severe storms on average.
+There will be more this year if the current pace continues, according to NOAA."

 ## Critique